In this article, find out:

 We should all be aiming to get as much fruit as possible into our diets, but different fruits can help with our quest for collagen too, thanks to the quantities of vitamin C contained within them.

-Garlic is well-known for having a large number of health benefits, and because it is high in sulphur, this helps to slow the breakdown of collagen.
-You may however need to consume quite a lot to actually see a tangible benefit.
+Garlic is well-known for having a large number of health benefits, and because it is high in sulphur – containing approximately 33 different sulphur compounds as well as 17 amino acids.

+Sulphur helps to slow the breakdown of collagen and amino acids help with collagen production as mentioned above.
+However, you may need to consume quite a lot to actually see a tangible benefit.18

 Mum always told you to eat your greens, and now we know why!